rozariot/FFShark_Wireshark_Integration/README.md

 `acceptall.bpf` used to reset FFshark filter to accept all packets.

+`read_packets.py` is used to read the generated packets into human readable.
+It can also output packets into PCAP format.
+Mainly for prototyping and learning purposes.
+Not officially used in the FFShark reading and writing code.
+Again, use the `--help` option to see more about it.

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.